 It's also important not to push yourselves and your family too hard when it comes to the agenda for sightseeing, especially when you have small children along or when you are traveling in the summer months.
 Jet lag can be tough but if you're not rested, then you won't enjoy your trip very much.
 If you're up early, get out and do things but then head back to the hotel for a nap to let everyone catch up on sleep.
-Read up on how to stay fit during travel during the summer months in China.

 It is very helpful to have a small first-aid travel kit along so that you have some basics with you and won't need to go navigating pharmacies or drug-stores in a foreign land.